We will give you a complimentary price quote for cleaning services that will fit your needs and your budget.

 - Getting safe cleaning products is absolutely important.
 Recently they have created products marked as pet safe, but still make sure before you buy.
 If your case is like mine, our pet licks EVERYTHING and I would never want him to lick something dangerous.

 - To prevent sheddings from getting stuck into the fabric of your sofa, put a slipcover or even just a blanket over your furniture.
 These can easily be washed to remove hair.

 - Along with protecting your furniture from hair, blankets also keep your furniture clean from dirt stains or any accidents your pets might have.

 - For cat owners, if you have a problem with pets scratching furniture, there are easy solutions.
 A scratching post is the best solution, although others suggested things like cardboard boxes or rope wrapped around a cardboard tube.

-- Especially during shedding season, this is the most effective way to keep clothes and other fabrics clean.
-It never fails that before I have to go into work, I'll find dozens of black hairs on my clothes, and this is the quickest solution for me before I go out the door.
+- Especially during the shedding season, this is the most effective way to keep clothes and other fabrics clean.
+It never fails that before I have to go into work, I’ll find dozens of black hairs on my clothes, and this is the quickest solution for me before I go out the door.